Dave-MK/mp2-rune-master/README.md

 - Some issues with keyboard fonts
 - Issue where background images of certain tiles and keyboard tiles wouldn't display
 - Similar background image issue as above where images were fine in test environment, but wouldn't show in deployment
+- When testing on an old monitor i have noticed the GitHub link at the bottom goes off the page, but doesn't happen on more modern monitors - now fixed
 - React scope issues picked up in ESLint testing

 ### Issues still present